 Known for its graceful, flowing movements that improve circulation, immunity, balance, mood, energy, joint health, and awareness, tai chi is a fun, interactive exercise system as well as a solitary meditation.
 Gradually, the student trains to move all the joints through their range of motion, building flexibility, strength, and elasticity in the tendons.

 Insight and Awareness

-Basic training includes 24 warm up exercises and hand form (108 movements).
+Basic training includes 24 warm up exercises and empty hand form (108 movements).
+It takes about six months to a year to learn basic mechanics of the form, but it is the lifelong practice that offers a reward beyond words.
 Advanced practice includes qigong (breath meditation), push hands, applications, and weapons forms; sword, saber, and spear.